-Students who are not granted official leaves may apply for readmission when they are ready to resume their education.
+Students who are not granted official leave may apply for readmission when they are ready to resume their education.

+d.
 Readmission

 Students who wish to return to TAUCOM after withdrawing must apply for readmission online.
 Readmission is not guaranteed.
-Applications for readmission will be reviewed by the Admission Committee to determine if the student is eligible for readmission, and if so under what conditions (such as academic probation, documentation of ability to meet technical standards, or anything else based on the circumstance of the student's withdrawal).
-Readmitted students will be subject to all admission requirements, academic policies, and tuition and fees in effect at the time of re-enrollment, without any "grandfathering" provisions based on their original admission.
+Applications for readmission will be reviewed by the Admission Committee to determine if the student is eligible for readmission, and if so under what conditions (such as academic probation, documentation of ability to meet technical standard or anything else based on the circumstance of the students' withdrawal).
+Readmitted students will be subject to all admission requirements, academic policies and tuition and fees in effect at the time of re-enrollment, without any "grandfathering" provisions based on their original admission.

 All students are required to complete the application and submit a petition letter along with the application submission.
-The admissions committee can ask for additional documents if needed prior to deciding.
-Admissions Committee decides to readmit or not based on the merits of the student's rationale for readmission and the student's likelihood of success.
-If Admissions Committee rejects the petition, further petitions from the former student are not accepted.
+The Admissions Committee can ask for additional documents if needed prior to deciding.
+The Admissions Committee decides whether to readmit or not based on the merits of the student's rationale for readmission and the student's likelihood of success.
+If the Admissions Committee rejects the petition, further petitions from the former student are not accepted.

-Withdrawal & Dismissal
+14. Withdrawal & Dismissal